Every day you have two choices, enact the world you live in, or enact a different world.

-We decided we wanted to change the world.
-Make it more positive.
-Focus on what makes people stronger, smarter, kinder (not in that order).
+We decided we wanted a different world.
+A world focused on things that help people be stronger, smarter, kinder (not in that order).

-We’re looking for clients who are changing the world.
-Who do it every day, in small ways, and large.
-People who listen harder.
-Who take risks, preserve resources, have empathy.
+Our clients are those who are changing the world - the way we think, the way we interact, the way we live.
+They do it every day, in small ways, and large.
+Our clients are the ones who take risks, preserve resources, have empathy.
 And, connect the dots.

 Smart Electric Power Alliance (SEPA) is a national organization headquartered in Washington, DC that works with utilities, municipalities, and private companies to promote smart electric practices.
 Much of their work involves sharing information about innovative systems and best practices within the industry.